Altinn/altinn-receipt/README.md

 ##### Manual

 - Open a terminal in `src/backend`
-- Execute `dotnet run --environment "LocalDevelopment"` and keep the process running
+- Execute `dotnet run` and keep the process running

 - Open another terminal in `src/frontend/receipt`
 - Execute `yarn --immutable` (only required first time, or when dependencies in package.json changes)